stoll/interact/README.md

 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details

 ## Authors

 * Oleg Kondrakhanov - [olekon](https://github.com/olekon)
 * Alexey Kuzmin - [32kaa](https://github.com/32kaa)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.